 * Alma and Balaclava were the most well know events and places in the Crimea and are commemorated in street and pub names all over Sheffield.

-The details about Tommy Youdan's cake are taken from the Crimea study notes just produced by Sheffield Libraries and Archives.
+The details about Tommy Youdan's cake are taken from the Crimean War Research Guide produced by Sheffield Archives and Local Studies Library..

 We are grateful to Marlene Marshall who has sent us this photograph of the insciption on David Stanley's grave in Norton Cemetery.